suurjaak/grepros/doc/DETAIL.md

     --write path/to/my.parquet type-time="timestamp('ns')"
     --write path/to/my.parquet type-uint8[]="list(uint8())"

-Time/duration types are flattened into separate integer columns `secs` and `nsecs`, unless they are mapped to pyarrow types explicitly, like:
+Time/duration types are flattened into separate integer columns as seconds and nanoseconds, unless they are mapped to pyarrow types explicitly, like:

     --write path/to/my.parquet type-time="timestamp('ns')" type-duration="duration('ns')"